 \subsubsection{Energy-based phase-field formulation}

-To capture crack initiation and propagation in electro-active materials, a phase-field approach is introduced.
-This method regularizes the sharp crack topology $\Gamma$ using a scalar fracture variable $\mathfrak{d}$ and couples it with the mechanical and electrical fields.
-The total free energy of the system is formulated to incorporate the degradation of both fields as well as the energy associated with fracture.
+Crack initiation and propagation in electro-active materials are modeled using a phase-field approach, in which the sharp crack topology $\Gamma$ is regularized by the scalar fracture variable $\mathfrak{d}$ and coupled to the mechanical and electrical fields.
+The total free energy accounts for the degradation of both fields as well as the fracture energy.

 The total free energy functional $\mathcal{E}$ of the coupled system is postulated as:

 where $\mathfrak{d}:\Omega \rightarrow [0,1]$ is the scalar phase-field variable describing the fracture state ($\mathfrak{d} = 0$ for intact, $\mathfrak{d} = 1$ for fully broken), $\psi^{\text{mech}}$ is the degraded elastic energy density, $\psi^{\text{elec}}$ is the degraded electrostatic energy density, $\psi^{\text{frac}}$ is the regularized fracture energy density, and $\Pi_{\text{ext}}$ is the potential of external work.